dfinity/dre-airflow/docs/report/README.md

 * distribute the custom operators as a folder that can be downloaded by a sidecar in the relevant pods to the plugins folder (specified in `airflow.cfg`).

+It is unclear yet if anything special needs to run to reload operator code in workers or the scheduler when the operator code has changed.
+`webserver.reload_on_plugin_change` appears to be a setting for the webserver component only.
+Need to investigate whether the setting also affects the scheduler and the workers.

 * Operator developer reference: https://airflow.apache.org/docs/apache-airflow/stable/howto/custom-operator.html
 * Packaging operators: https://kvirajdatt.medium.com/airflow-writing-custom-operators-and-publishing-them-as-a-package-part-2-3f4603899ec2